-You could also copy the Google forms embed link and insert it into your own email.
+To embed a Google Form, you’ll need to copy the Google forms embed link and insert it into your own email.
 This would be best if you already have an email drafted out and want to simply add the form to it.
 This link could also be used to create a QR code.

 Step 4: Send your email and track responses

 When you're ready, click the "Send" button to send your form to your recipients.
 That's it!
 Your recipients will now be able to fill out and submit your form directly from their inboxes.

 If you want to track responses to your form, you can do so by going to the "Responses" tab in Google Forms.
 From there, you can see how many responses you've received, view individual responses, and even connect your data to a Google Sheet.

 If you enable the option "Get email notifications for new responses from the more menu in the ‘’Responses’’ tab, you will also get an email notification each time someone submits your form.

 These notifications could include a document with responses included with an add-on like Form Publisher.